MatthewPringle/ember-cap/README.md

 ## Commands

-### Create A New Ember Application & Add Capacitor
+### Create a new Ember application & initialise Capacitor
 ```
 ember-cap new <example-app> <com.example.app>
 ```